 - If you’re a store owner, you can get more exposure for your business with such an app, and you can also generate revenue by offering marketing, as well as exclusive deals to different vendors, along with reaching out to your customer base.

 So, if you’re thinking about building an app like Grofers, here’s a few things you should keep in mind before you begin.

 The Business Model

 First and foremost, you need to figure out what your business model is going to be beforehand.
-You have a lot of options in this regard, and to ascertain which one of these options is the right fit for you, you need to study the market you want to enter.
+You have a lot of grocery delivery business models to choose from in this regard and to ascertain which one of these options is the right fit for you, you need to study the market you want to enter.